sidlogin/react-redux-toolkit-app/README.md

             }
         }
     }
-})
+});
+export const { addUser } = usersSlice.actions;

 export default usersSlice.reducer;
 ```

 ## Create selector
-1. Create and export `Selector` in the slice file.
-So that way if the shape of state every changes then we don't need to change each components.
+1. Create and export `Selector` in the respective slice file.
+So that way if the shape of state ever changes then we don't need to change each components.
 ```
 export const selectAllUsers = (state) => state.users;
 ```